• Skip to main content

 • CUNY’s Newmark J-School picked 23 news leaders from four continents.

-• Three-month program focuses on ethical frameworks and strategic decisions.
+• The three-month program centers ethical frameworks and strategic decisions.

 • Frames AI literacy as a leadership skill, not just an editorial concern.